wilbertom/contracts/README.md

 git clone https://github.com/wilbertom/contracts
 cd ./contratos
 make install
 ```

 If running `make` worries you or you don't have it installed in your system,
 just run:

 ```
-python setup.py
+python setup.py install
 ```

 The module has *no requirements*, except running `python 3.4`.
-Though
+Everything
-everything should work on `2.7`.
-It is not the targeted version though.
+should work on `2.7`, but it is not the targeted version.

 ## Usage